angel2s2/mlogtail/README.md

 Options:
   -f string
-        Mail log file path, if the path is "-" then read from STDIN (default "/var/log/mail.log") -h    Show this help
+        Mail log file path, if path is "-" then read from STDIN (default "/var/log/mail.log") -h    Show this help
   -l string
         Log reader process is listening for commands on a socket file, or IPv4:PORT,